skittleson/DoCodeThatMatters/src/power-switch-monitor.md

 **2. Replacing the light switch** with a smarter one.
 This is the best option but requires a hardware replacement of the light switch.
 Which may not be possible, costly and potential dangerous to do-it-yourself!

----

-I present a third possible solution while with a combination of both solutions.

-**3. Trigger the smart device with the existing power wall outlet** using an Arduino type device with WiFi.
-In this solution, the light switch changes the power state if the outlet that the Arduino based micro controller it's monitoring.
-The idea here is when the light switch is turn on/off it changes the power to the Arduino analog voltage GPIO pin.
-That sends a message off to a home assistance (or to the smart bulb on the outlet) to notify the smart device.
+**3. A third hybrid solution: Trigger the smart device with the existing light switch using power wall outlet as feedback** using an Arduino device with WiFi.
+In this solution, the light switch changes the power state of the outlet that the Arduino based micro controller is monitoring.
+When the light switch is turn on/off it changes the power to the Arduino analog voltage GPIO pin.
+That sends a message off to a home assistance to notify the smart device.
 In US based homes, the 2nd wall outlet still has power so it provides constant power to the device.
-Here is a diagram to get an idea of the flow of to toggle light state from a user.
+Here is a diagram to get an idea of the flow to toggle the smart bulb state from a user.

 ![](images/powerMonitorFlowSetup.png)